- Your Government

 The clerk of courts has many different responsibilities.
 There are more than 310 sections of the Ohio Revised Code dealing with duties of the county clerk of court.
 The clerk administers all titled vehicles in the county through the Title Division.
 In 1999, Ohio’s 88 counties processed and certified 5.3 million titles.
 They also collected and disbursed more than $48 million in title fees and $875 million in tax dollars for the state of Ohio.

 The clerk of courts administers the Legal Division and Title Division and serves as the clerk for the 4th Appellate District Court of Appeals for Washington County.
 The clerk is described as being the "keeper of the records" of the County Common Pleas Court and the Court of Appeals.
 The clerk records all the paperwork filed through the court, keeps the records on civil, domestic and felony criminal cases and collects money for court costs.
 Clerks have the authority to administer oaths, take and certify affidavits.
-Clerks also execute notary public applications and serve as passport agents for the federal government.
+Clerks also serve as passport agents for the federal government.

 Make an online Public Records Request.